603 CMR 7.00:

 Sponsoring Organization: Institution of higher education or alternative preparation organization that provides, or seeks to provide, approved preparation programs.

 Subject Matter Knowledge Requirements: Topics from the content of a discipline or field.
 These topics do not necessarily coincide with academic courses or imply a specific number of credit hours.
+The subject matter knowledge requirements for each license will be outlined in the Subject Matter Knowledge Guidelines.

 Summary Pass Rate: The number of a sponsoring organization's teacher preparation program completers who passed all the Massachusetts Tests for Educator Licensure they took divided by the number of the sponsoring organization's completers who took one or more tests, expressed as a percent.